boothe0/CS386GodotProject/reports/report10.md

 Chandler - Created the refined UML class diagram that covered implementation, created new level art assets, redesigned main scene and added new level objects.

+Camelia - Created concept art for potential bosses and started work on sprite for player character's wife.

 ## 2. Retrospective

 Appreciations: We all were able to get together at least once to finish another deliverable together.